 RUOK?
 What Do I Do When The Answer Is No?

-Today is World Mental Health Day, we asked Project ROCKIT—HundrED 2019 innovation, to share healthy ways to respond when someone says they are not okay.
-Here are some tips that we can suggest!
+For World Mental Health Day, we had asked Project ROCKIT—HundrED 2019 innovation, to share healthy ways to respond when someone says they are not okay.
+Here are some tips that they suggested!

 I’M NOT OK.